hashxim/hconMD/Work_MD/Effect of sugar on Brain.md

 - craving
 - increased tolerance of sugar

 After sugar moves from our mouth and reaches stomach, there are also sugar receptors.
-These are not taste buds but they do send signals telling brain that you are full and t
+These are not taste buds but they do send signals telling brain that you are full and to produce more insulin to deal with extra sugar.

+The major currency of our reward system is dopamine (chemical or neurotransmitter).
+There are many unevenly distributed dopamine receptors in the brain.
+Some areas contain large

 What happens in brain which makes sugary food hard to resist?